 Melissa K Norris – Re-Usable Canning Tattler Lids-Do They Really Work?

-Cooke’s Frontier – Smoking
+Cooke’s Frontier – Smoking and making peppered jerky

 Homestead Dreamer – Water Bath Canning